deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 ## CoreDNS configuration

-The initial configuration of CoreDNS given by k0s is not satisfying our needs.
+The initial configuration of CoreDNS given by k0s does not fulfil our needs.
 This is why we are applying a new configuration.

 CoreDNS is exposed to the external network thanks to the `IngressRoute` objects in the [`core/coredns/overlays/prod/ingress-route.yml`](https://github.com/SquareFactory/cluster-factory-ce/blob/main/core.example/coredns/overlays/prod/ingress-route.yml).